marick/lens2/mostly_words/tutorial01.md

 Functions like `Map.get/3`, `Enum.at/2`, and so on are about a *single value* within a container.
-Their conceptual extension to functions like `Kernel.get_in/3` share that base assumption.
+Their conceptual extension to functions like `Kernel.get_in/2` share that assumption.
 There are exceptions like `Access.all/0` or `Access.slice/1`, but I think it fair to say those are special cases: both conceptually and in common usage.